Thursday, January 26, 2012

 Finally, we've changed the way the "Delete" button works.
 Now, it removes the Sitemap from Webmaster Tools, both from your account and the accounts of the other owners of the site.
 Be aware that a Sitemap may still be read or processed by Google even if you delete it from Webmaster Tools.
 For example if you reference a Sitemap in your robots.txt file search engines may still attempt to process the Sitemap.
 To truly prevent a Sitemap from being processed, remove the file from your server or block it via robots.txt.

-For more information on Sitemaps in Webmaster Tools and how Sitemaps work, visit our Help Center.
+For more information on Sitemaps in Webmaster Tools and how Sitemaps work, visit our documentation about sitemaps.
 If you have any questions, go to Webmaster Help Forum.